zwets/sms-scheduler/docs/README.md

 ## Deployment

+This section describes deployment to production.

+#### Requirement: SMS Gateway

+We assume the SMS Gateway is up and running on its server and the Kafka topics to (`send-sms`) and from it (`sms-status`) are available on the broker.

-#### Requirements: PostgreSQL
+#### Requirement: PostgreSQL

 In `dev` Flowable uses an in-mem database by default.
-In `test` use either that or (for persistency across restarts) an on-disc SQLite3 database.
-In `prod` we use a PostgreSQL database.
+In `test` the default is an on-disc H2 database.
+In `prod` we prefer a PostgreSQL database.

-Install and configure a PostgreSQL database according to best practices.
+Install and configure a PostgreSQL server according to best practices.

-    # E.g. on a 8 core 16GB machine with SSD
+    # E.g. on an 8 core 16GB machine with SSD, I use:
     max_connections = 64            # max(4*cores,100) but we can do with less
     shared_buffers = 1280MB         # allocated at all times (less than 1/4 of RAM)
     work_mem = 64MB                 # increase with complexity but times workers